Federal Bureau of Prisons: Officers

+The BOP has multiple specialty units including the Special Operations Response Team, Crisis Negotiation Team, Special Investigative Service and Disturbance Control Team.

 Inmate population

-As of 2021, the Bureau was responsible for approximately 131,040 inmates, in 122 facilities.
-57.9% of inmates were white, 38.2% were black, 2.5% native American, and 1.5% Asian; 93.3% were male.
-30.4% were of Hispanic ethnicity, which may be any of these four races.
-75% of inmates were between the ages of 26 and 50.
+As of December 2024, the Bureau was responsible for approximately 157,504 inmates, in 122 facilities.
+56.7% of inmates were white, 38.9% were black, 2.9% native American, and 1.5% Asian; 93.5% were male and 6.5% were female.
+29.2% were of Hispanic ethnicity, which may be any of these four races.
+74.5% of inmates were between the ages of 26 and 50.

 As of 1999, 14,000 prisoners were in 16 federal prisons in the state of Texas.

 As of 2010, almost 8,000 felons in 90 facilities, sentenced under D.C. laws, made up about 6% of the total Bureau population.

 As of August 2020, 46.2% of inmates were incarcerated for drug offenses.

 The BOP receives all prisoner transfer treaty inmates sent from foreign countries, even if their crimes would have been tried in state, DC, or territorial courts if committed in the United States.

 Female inmates

 As of 2015, 27 Bureau facilities house women.
 The Bureau has a Mothers and Infants Nurturing Together (MINT) program for women who enter the system as inmates while pregnant.
 The Bureau pays for abortion only if it is life-threatening for the woman, but it may allow for abortions in non-life-threatening cases if non-BOP funds are used.
+The use of shackles to restrain pregnant women has historically been a controversial issue in the prison system.
+In 2018, the First Step Act prohibited the use of restraints on pregnant women unless the woman poses a health or security threat.

 In 2017, four Democratic Senators, including Kamala Harris, introduced a bill explicitly requiring tampons and pads to be free for female prisoners.
 In August 2017, the Bureau introduced a memorandum requiring free tampons and pads.
 The previous 1996 memorandum stated "products for female hygiene needs shall be available" without requiring them to be free of charge.

 A 2018 review by the Evaluation and Inspections Division, Office of the Inspector General, U.S. Department of Justice, found the Bureau's programming and policy decisions did not fully consider the needs of female inmates in the areas of trauma treatment programming, pregnancy programming, and feminine hygiene.